 New GDPR legislation has been brought in to help give customers more control over their data.
 This has led to many businesses getting data consultancy to not only make sure they’re compliant but also to find the patterns behind their business’s operations and convert them into effective actions.
 It can be harder to make the necessary changes to become compliant, especially if you have any ongoing email campaigns.

-And that’s quite obvious since you’re collecting email addresses and other information that can locate your subscriber, hence deemed as private information and therefore, GDPR safeguards apply to it.
+And that’s quite obvious since you’re collecting email addresses and other information (using RocketReach or similar email finder tools) that can locate your subscriber.
+Hence, it is deemed as private information and therefore, GDPR safeguards apply to it.

 In this article, we will learn how to make your email campaigns GDPR compliant in general, as well as how to achieve this compliance as a user of the email marketing software, GetResponse.